Monday, March 28, 2016

 There aren't too many modern novels about St. Joan of Arc for young people.
 Michael Morpurgo has remedied that situation with Sparrow.
 The story of Joan is told in a dream the narrator has, leaving Morpurgo the ability to relate the events unencumbered.

 The Hundred Years War between France and England occurred from 1337 to 1453.
 Its roots probably go back as far as1066 when William the Conqueror invaded Britain in 1066.
-William was Duke of Normandy, France at that time.
-His heirs still retained their royal titles in France.
+William was Duke of Normandy, France at that time and his heirs still retained their royal titles in France.
 Eventually the British royalty would renounce its claim on certain French territories.
 However the two countries continued to be interconnected in many ways.

 For many years a prophecy had been circulating throughout France of a maiden in armour who would drive the English out of France.
 The maid was predicted to come from an area of France called Lorraine, which is where Joan's village of Domremy is located.
 When Joan arrived in Orleans, for the first time the French had hope they would defeat the English and prevent the eventual occupation of their entire country.
 The capture of Orleans by the English would have opened up the entire southern part of France.